braze-inc/braze-docs/_docs/_hidden/private_betas/one-click_list-unsubscribe.md

 #### Does this feature check that the one-click unsubscribe URL added to the custom option is valid?

-No, we do not check or validate any links in the Braze dashboard.
+No, we don't check or validate any links in the Braze dashboard.

-No. This feature doesn't confirm if your custom one-click unsubscribe URL is working properly.
 Be sure to properly test your URL before launch.